 1 9 7 9 – 1 9 8 1 (UK)

-Pertwee then starred in the series as the turnip-headed scarecrow from Ten Acre Field at Scatterbrook Farm.
+Pertwee starred in the series as the mischievous turnip-headed scarecrow from Ten Acre Field at Scatterbrook Farm.
 “Worzelese”, the West Country yokel scarecrow language, and the concept of Worzel’s interchangeable heads were both devised by Pertwee.

-The Crowman, Worzel’s creator, was played by former Catweazle star Geoffrey Bayldon, while Una Stubbs played the worst bitch who’s ever been on television – Worzel’s reluctant skittle doll girlfriend Aunt Sally.
+The Crowman, Worzel’s creator, was played by former Catweazle star Geoffrey Bayldon, while Una Stubbs played Aunt Sally.